-Trails and Pathways
+parks, trails and Pathways

-Much of the land in Buffalo Bill’s Cody/Yellowstone Country is public land; the Shoshone National Forest, Bureau of Land Management or Yellowstone National Park.
-Each of these entities has their own set of restrictions concerning hiking or horseback riding their trails.
+Much of the land in Buffalo Bill’s Cody/Yellowstone Country is public land; the Shoshone National Forest, Bureau of Land Management and Yellowstone National Park.
+Each of these entities has their own set of restrictions concerning hiking or horseback riding on their trails.
 Please visit the websites listed below for current information.